marko2276/ha-unipi-neuron/README.md

 # Configuration

-Example of Basic config for three Unipi Neuron devices. type parameter is not used, others should be self explanatory.
+Example of Basic config for three Unipi Neuron devices.<br/>
+type parameter is not used, others should be self explanatory.
 ```yaml
 #Unipi neuron
 unipi_neuron: